 When you have macular degeneration, some new blood vessel growth isn’t healthy for your eyes.
 They tend to be weak and grow in places that harm instead of help your vision.
 Anti-VEGF therapy keeps VEGF from making new blood vessels grow in your eye, which in turn can help curb fluid leakage in your retina.

-There are three main kinds of anti-VEGF treatments:
+There are four main kinds of anti-VEGF treatments:

 - Aflibercept (Eylea)